MawlSetz/successCue_final/README.md

 # successCue_final

 ## user specs
-    - user will go to landing page where they choose to login with their email or their google account
+    - user will go to landing page where they can to login
     - once logged in, user will be directed to their habit dashboard
     - user can add, update, and delete habits
     - user can set timer on relevant tasks